Winter is just another season of adventure

 The Sled Adventure

 With over 2,000 miles of groomed trail, Algoma is a sledder’s paradise.
-Snowmobile trails are carved through the rugged landscape of the Canadian Shield so you can expect lots of wilderness and remote riding.
+Snowmobile trails are carved through the rugged landscape of the Canadian Shield so expect lots of wilderness and remote riding.
 There’s little traffic on the trails, lots of friendly faces and sled-friendly businesses.
 The reason has some long-haul trips that can be planned for 5 days or more and weekend rides if you’re looking for a short getaway.

-• The North Shore Loop – Perfect for Weekend Warriors looking for big miles with close connections to communities and amenities.
+- The North Shore Loop – Perfect for Weekend Warriors looking for big miles with close connections to communities and amenities.

-• All the Way There – This ride takes you to a legendary snowmobile haven and incredible sledding with famous places like Wawa, Sault Ste.
+- All the Way There – This ride takes you to a legendary snowmobile haven and incredible sledding with famous places like Wawa, Sault Ste.
 Marie, Dubreuilville, White River, Hornepayne, Chapleau and Hearst.

-• Soo Highlands Snow Tour – The region’s newest tour, this 169-km day loop is the perfect balance of riding in the rugged wilderness and urban amenities at the end of the day.
+- Soo Highlands Snow Tour – The region’s newest tour, this 169-km day loop is the perfect balance of riding in the rugged wilderness and urban amenities at the end of the day.

-Winter is Fun for Everyone
+Winter Is Fun For Everyone

-• Always dress warmly when you go out and in layers.
+- Always dress warmly when you go out and in layers.
 It’s easier to remove items when you get too warm than it is to add them.

-• Invest in a really good pair of winter boots.
+- Invest in a really good pair of winter boots.
 No one likes having cold feet.
 Throw in a pair of wool socks, too!

-• Be prepared.
+- Be prepared.
 It’s always a good idea to have an emergency kit in your car.

-• If you’re out snowshoeing, be sure to pack some emergency supplies like food and water.
+- If you’re out snowshoeing, be sure to pack some emergency supplies like food and water.

 Getting to Algoma Country

-Travel by Car
+Travel By Car

-Travel distances that may apply to you:
+These travel distances may apply to you:

-• Toronto to Sault Ste.
+- Toronto to Sault Ste.
 Marie (687 km, approx. 7 hours)

-• Detroit, Michigan to Sault Ste.
+- Detroit, Michigan to Sault Ste.
 Marie (347 miles, approx. 5 hours to the International Bridge)

-• Grand Rapids, Michigan to Sault Ste.
+- Grand Rapids, Michigan to Sault Ste.
 Marie (288 miles, approx. 3.5 hours)

-Travel by Air
+Travel By Air

 If you’re travelling by air: